JSWilsonX/TwitterTop10Hashtags/README.md

 A sample of the output is included in the file **Sample_Output.txt**.
 It was obtained by running the application for an hour and then stopping it.
 I received between 6 and 7,166 tweets per minute.
 CPU utilization remained below 7%.
 Network traffic was consistently low.

 ## Known Issues
-* The hashtag detection may be over aggressive and may pick up thing that are not valid hashtags.
-However, these are not likely to get in to the top 10 list.
 * No tests were provided for ProcessTwitterStream
 * I don’t fully understand how the endpoint works.
 Sometimes it is unresponsive, seems to go into some kind of rate limiting mode or gets overwhelmed by requests and cuts off output.